 Conclusions

 We performed the transcriptomic analysis of the combined effect of UV-B radiation and cold on stems of C. annuum L. after stress exposure at 1, 3 and 25 h.
-Functional annotation of the identified genes indicated that most genes are associated with hydrolase activity, stress response, stimulus response, carbohydrate metabolic process, and biosynthetic process.
-Within the categories, most genes participate in the categories of compound transport, construction and reconstruction of cell walls, protection of chloroplasts, antioxidant activity, and defense against pathogens.
-Regarding the KEGG analysis, we identified genes participating in the MAPK signaling pathway, flavonoid biosynthesis and circadian rhythm-plant.
-Interestingly, several genes observed in defense against pathogens were down-regulated, maybe indicating that C. annuum plants become more susceptible to pathogens after exposure to abiotic stress.
-Likewise, genes related to cell walls were down-regulated, allowing us to assume that the expansion cell is not essential in 3 and 25 h.
-While flavonoid biosynthesis is relevant to cope against combined UV-B and cold, due to related genes were up-regulated over time.
+We identified the induction of genes related to abscisic acid biosynthesis at 1 h.
+Furthermore, we can infer that after 3 h there is the greatest susceptibility to pathogens.
+We also observed that in response to combined stress, genes associated to flavonoid biosynthesis are induced at 1 h after treatment.
+These data will be very useful genetic resource to analyze the resistance of peppers to cold and UV-B radiation.
+Furthermore, further studies are needed to confirm the roles of the candidate genes in the identified processes.

 Acknowledgements: This work was supported by FOSEC SEP-INVESTIGACIÓN BÁSICA, Proyecto No. A1-S-8466.
 Cátedras CONACYT: Proyecto No. 784.
 Lightbourn Research.
 Convenio: 589683, Proyecto: Análisis Transcripcional de Pimiento Morrón (Capsicum annuum L.) bajo estrés abiótico.
 The authors thank Q.F.B.
 Jesús Héctor Carrillo Yáñez for critical technical assistance.

-References
+References Son 42 referencias